Saison: Composition

 The type of malt determines the color of the saison, and although most saisons are of a cloudy golden color as result of the grist being mostly pale or pilsner malt, the use of darker malts results in some saisons being reddish-amber.
 Some recipes also use wheat.

 Spices such as orange zest, coriander, and ginger may be used.
 Some spice character may come through due to the production of phenols during fermentation at warm temperatures.

 Modern examples brewed in the US tend to copy the yeast used by the Dupont Brewery, which ferments better at warmer temperatures like 29 to 35 C than the standard 18 to 24 C fermenting temperature used by other Belgian ales.

+Fermentation

+Saisons are a particularly dry style of beer, due to the highly attenuating strain of saccharomyces cerevisiae yeast typically used to ferment them.
+These strains, referred to as "diastatic strains," can break down more sugars that are normally unfermentable by conventional strains.
+The activation of the STA1 gene in these strains causes them to produce glucoamylase enzymes, facilitating this extra attenuation.

+Cross-contamination of diastatic strains has been known to cause beer spoilage in breweries.
+In some cases, the resulting unexpected over-fermentation has caused over-carbonated bottles and cans, necessitating recalls.